Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-- Add some unsalted butter to a non-stick pan (aff link: This is the one I used) over low heat until it has melted.
-You may notice a few bubbles from the butter which is perfect!
+- Add unsalted butter to a non-stick pan (aff link: This is the one I used) over low heat until it has melted.
+You may notice a few bubbles from the perfect butter!

 - Pour in your eggs and then immediately grab the handle with one hand and begin to move it back and forth while whisking the egg mixture with your other hand using either a fork or a rubber spatula.
 Honestly, it’s a lot like stir-frying.

 - You’ll notice that the eggs will form a cooked bottom layer while the top part is a little soft and undercooked.
-This is perfect, stop mixing You do not want to break that that bottom cooked layer.
+This is perfect; stop mixing.
+You do not want to break that bottom-cooked layer.

 - Sprinkle your cheddar cheese all over the top of the eggs.

-- 7. Starting from the top of the pan while tilting it down scrape under the bottom cooked layer and begin to gently fold over the
+- 7. Starting from the top of the pan, while tilting it down, scrape under the bottom cooked layer and begin to fold over gently.

 Super simple and dang delicious, not-too-mention a great way to use up leftover ham!

 Make-Ahead: This is meant to be eaten as soon as it’s done cooking.